 CLOCKENFLAP, Hong Kong’s biggest international outdoor music and arts festival, is planning a comeback next March after three years of repeated Covid shutdowns

 The announcement follows the success of the Hong Kong Sevens last weekend which saw a relaxed approach by authorities to Hong Kong’s strident anti-Covid regulations.
 Crowds were seen gathering in large numbers and there was scant enforcement of mask wearing compared to elsewhere in the city.
-Government officials were even seen to join the merriment occasionally sometimes without a drink in hand.
+Government officials were even seen to join the maskless merriment, sometimes without a drink in hand.

 Organisers made no reference to the Sevens Rugby, but say the three-day Clockenflap festival will be “reclaiming its place as one of the most globally renowned events on Hong Kong’s cultural calendar”.